KnudsenMorten/AzLogDcrIngestPS/README.md

 * table/DCR/schema must be defined before sending data (this is why I build the powershell function AzLogDcrIngestPS)

 The overall goals for **AzLogDcrIngestPS** are to **automate** all the steps - and **ensure data schema alignment to requirement**.

-I have built a showcase - [ClientInspector (v2)](https://github.com/KnudsenMorten/ClientInspectorV2), where you can see how you can use the Powershell module, **AzLogDcrIngestPS**.

-ClientInspector is free to the community - built to be a cool showcase of how you can bring back data from your clients using Azure Log Ingestion Pipeline, Azure Data Collection Rules, Azure LogAnalytics; view them with Azure Monitor & Azure Dashboards - and get "drift-alerts" using Microsoft Sentinel.

 If you are interested in learning more about Azure Data Collection Rules and the different options, I urge you to read the next section